-Kinesio® Tex Tape (to give it it’s full name) is made from a very thin, breathable, 100% cotton fabric.
+Kinesio® Tex Tape (full name) is made from a very thin, breathable, water resistant, 100% cotton fabric.

 It has a medical grade heat-activated adhesive and is non-medicated and latex free – making it very skin friendly.

-It is designed to mimic the skin and so has maximum stretch, recoil and thickness properties almost identical to human skin.
+It is designed to mimic skin and has maximum stretch, recoil and thickness properties almost identical to human skin.

 When Dr Kenzo Kase started developing what is now known as the Kinesio® Taping Method, he used tapes and other products that were available at the time – however he could not generate the results that he was seeking.

 It wasn’t until Kinesio® Tex tape was designed that the full benefits of this form of elastic therapeutic taping were unlocked.

 Individually, one is just a stretchy tape and the other is just an idea, but together the exclusive properties of Kinesio® Tex tape along with the education behind the Kinesio® Taping Method combine to provide therapists with a systematic process to achieve results for their clients.

 What makes Kinesio® Tape different to other elastic tapes?

 In general, all stretchy tapes are just, well, stretchy tapes.
 But just like not all cars are equal, the same applies to Elastic Therapeutic tapes.